 Jean-Marie Périer‘s Instagram Chronicles are pure wonders.

-Every 2 weeks, we publish one of them.
+Every 2 Weeks, from now on, we will publish one of them.